jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### Setting up the transition state guess
-CASTEP will linearly interpolate between the initial and final structures you provide to generate the first guess of the minimum energy pathway.
+CASTEP will linearly interpolate between the initial and final structures provided to generate the first guess of the minimum energy pathway.
 This works well in many cases.
-However, if your minimum energy pathway is likely to contain e.g. a rotation of a (group of) atom(s) around a bond or something similar, then the linear path between initial and final configurations may be a bad starting guess.
+However, if your minimum energy pathway contains e.g. a rotation of a (group of) atom(s) around a bond or something similar, then the linear path between initial and final configurations may be a bad starting guess. *[Not clear to me what a bad starting guess means - presumably if the interpolated intermediate is too high in energy, things will go wrong?
+Obviously a C2 rotation can't be interpolated, but a small rotation, perhaps C4 might be fine?]* Intermediate structures can also be used to bias your results to one pathway over another.

-CASTEP allows you to provide **one** intermediate structure between the initial and final configurations in order to help get the NEB on the right track.
-You can use this to bias your results to one pathway over another, for example.
-To use this, simply add the position information for this intermediate configuration to the .cell file. e.g.:
+CASTEP allows you to provide **one** intermediate structure between the initial and final configurations in order to get the NEB on the right track.
+The intermediate configuration is added using, e.g.:

 ```
 %BLOCK POSITIONS_ABS_INTERMEDIATE